japila-books/apache-spark-internals/docs/executor/TaskRunner.md

 res1: String = 1m

 scala> sc.range(0, 1024 * 1024 + 10, 1).collect
-WARN Executor: Finished task 4.0 in stage 0.0 (TID 4).
+WARN  Finished task 4.0 in stage 0.0 (TID 4).
 Result is larger than maxResultSize (1031.4 KB > 1024.0 KB), dropping it.
 ...
 ERROR TaskSetManager: Total size of serialized results of 1 tasks (1031.4 KB) is bigger than spark.driver.maxResultSize (1024.0 KB)
 ...